Living Fire – Review

 In this case, Sherlock’s brother Mycroft enlists his help for some government work in Palestine.
 The year is 1919, after the end of World War I, the defeat of the Turks, and the beginning of the British Mandate there.
 According to the novel, Holmes had spent some time in Palestine in the 1880s and learned Arabic.
 Russell is Jewish and speaks Hebrew, at least at the bat mitzvah level.
 Holmes and Russell, then embark to the Holy Land where their adventures begin.

 Much of the tale is a kind of argosy through Israel.
 They visit numerous locations from Beersheva to Jericho and from Jaffa to Haifa.
 Much of the time they are accompanied by two Arabs who work for the British, Ali and Mahmoud.
-They encounter a few murders, and at some point each one of the four bails out at least one of the other members of the group.
+They encounter a few murders, and at some point each one of the four rescues at least one of the other members of the group.

 However, the biggest mystery seems to be what Holmes and Russell are doing there.
 They discover some interesting facts and interesting people, but no one really knows what the actual purpose of their mission to Palestine is.
 About halfway through the novel Holmes and Russell meet General Allenby—a person whom Russell greatly admires.
 Finally they get a sense of what they are looking for.